Harden kept out of practice after he disparages Rockets - WHIZ News

 HOUSTON (AP) — James Harden doesn’t want to be a Houston Rocket.
 On Wednesday, the Rockets told him they didn’t want him at practice after his inflammatory comments about the team.

 The disgruntled superstar had remained quiet through months of speculation that he is unhappy in Houston.
-Numerous reports have indicated he’s looking to be shipped to Brooklyn to play with former Oklahoma City teammate Kevin Durant.
+Numerous reports have indicated he’s looking to be shipped to Brooklyn to play with former Oklahoma City teammate Kevin Durant, and other reports surfaced Wednesday that Philadelphia, where former Houston GM Daryl Morey now works, is also involved in trade talks.

 “We’re just not good enough … I love this city.
 I literally have done everything that I can,” Harden said after the game.
 “I mean, this situation is crazy.
 It’s something that I don’t think can be fixed.”